In this article, you will learn about dimensions and the dimensional formula of physical quantities with the help of examples.

 Dimensional Equation

 An equation containing physical quantities with dimensional formula is known as the dimensional equation.
-A dimensional equation is obtained by equating the dimensional formula on the right-hand side and the left-hand side of an equation.
+A dimensional equation is obtained by equating the dimensional formula on the right-hand and left-hand sides of an equation.
 For example,

 Dimensional equation of v = u + at is